Tuition Payment Options

 4) Set up direct deposit of excess funds for ANY bank account

 The University makes available an Extended Payment Agreement for account balances.
 Under this plan, students make a $150 account payment by the 5th day of class.
 This down payment, which can include financial aid, will retain the student’s class schedule.
-If a student can not pay the account balance in full by the first day of class, a $50 administrative fee will be applied to the account for an automatic payment extension to the 20th class day.
+If a student can not pay the account balance in full by the fifth day of class, a $50 administrative fee will be applied to the account for an automatic payment extension to the 20th class day.
 If charges are not paid on or before the first extension, an additional $50 administrative fee will be automatically applied for an additional extention to the 35th class day.
 Any account balance remaining after the second payment extension is considered past due.
 A late fee of $50 will be assessed each month the balance remains outstanding.
 An Extended Payment Agreement can be completed in person or obtained on-line at http://www.emporia.edu/busaff.
 The form must be completed and returned to the Office of Cashiering Services prior to the 5th day of class.

 Federal student financial aid can only cover “institutional charges” as defined by the U.S. Department of Education.
 This definition includes current year charges for tuition and fees, and on-campus room and board.
 It also includes other fees, such as: lab fees, workshops, university registration fees, facilities usage fees, and other specialized departmental or college fees associated directly with taking a class.
 Unless authorization is received, federal financial aid cannot be used to cover non-institutional charges such as: parking fines, library fines, breakage fees, returned check fees, application fees for short-term installment plans or any charges not directly tied to taking a class.

 The only way federal student aid funds can be used to pay for “non-institutional charges” is to obtain your written authorization to pay those charges.
 This form will allow Cashiers & Student Accounts to apply your federal financial aid to your non-institutional charges.